About

 Inspired by the company's Clearwater roots and local supply chain—a key differentiator in an increasingly globalized industry—the new color palette incorporates Boyd Blue and Precision Navy, alongside a suite of metallic gradients: Platinum Silver, Satin Gold, and Slate Gray.
 These tones emphasize the durability and customization of Boyd's steel-based equipment, signaling a premium, future-facing brand built on solid foundations.

 I redesigned the Boyd logomark with custom script and visual refinements to enhance legibility and modern appeal, while updating the broader logo system to feel more cohesive across all subsidiaries.
-New brand and photography guidelines were created to ensure consistency across marketing and sales materials—helping internal teams deliver a unified, elevated experience.
+New brand and photography guidelines were created to ensure consistency across marketing and sales materials—helping internal teams deliver a unified, elevated user experience.

 Procreate, 2024.